 Using the optional keyword enobonds with the value yes, the energy of atoms with no bonds (i.e. isolated atoms) is included in the total potential energy and the per-atom energy of that atom.
 If the value no is specified then the energy of atoms with no bonds is set to zero.
 The latter behavior is usual not desired, as it causes discontinuities in the potential energy when the bonding of an atom drops to zero.

 Optional keywords safezone and mincap are used for allocating reax/c arrays.
 Increasing these values can avoid memory problems, such as segmentation faults and bondchk failed errors, that could occur under certain conditions.
-These keywords aren’t used by the Kokkos version, which instead uses a more robust memory allocation scheme that checks if the sizes of the arrays have been exceeded and automatically allocates more memory.
+These keywords are not used by the Kokkos version, which instead uses a more robust memory allocation scheme that checks if the sizes of the arrays have been exceeded and automatically allocates more memory.

 The thermo variable evdwl stores the sum of all the ReaxFF potential energy contributions, with the exception of the Coulombic and charge equilibration contributions which are stored in the thermo variable ecoul.
 The output of these quantities is controlled by the thermo command.